Glibenclamide, tablets 5 mg 120 pcs

 Overdose

 In case of overdose, hypoglycemia may develop.
-This condition may be prolonged and contribute to the development of severe states up to comatose, life-threatening or lethal.
+This condition can be protracted and contribute to the development of severe conditions, including comatose, life-threatening or fatal.

-In diabetic polyneuropathy or concomitant treatment with sympatholytic agents (see section “Interaction with other drugs”), typical precursors of hypoglycemia may be mild or absent.
+In diabetic polyneuropathy or during concomitant treatment with sympatholytic drugs (see section “Interaction with other drugs”), typical warning signs of hypoglycemia may be mild or absent altogether.

-Symptoms of hypoglycemia: Strong feelings of hunger, sudden profuse sweating, palpitations, pallor and decreased skin temperature, paresthesias of the oral mucosa, trembling, general restlessness, headache, abnormal somnolence, sleep disturbances, feelings of fear, movement coordination disorders, temporary neurological disorders (such as visual and speech disorders, paresis and paralysis or altered sensation perception).
+Symptoms of hypoglycemia: severe hunger, sudden profuse sweating, palpitations, pallor and decreased skin temperature, paresthesia of the oral mucosa, trembling, general anxiety, headache, pathological drowsiness, sleep disorders, feelings of fear, impaired coordination of movements, temporary neurological disorders (for example, visual and speech disorders, manifestations of paresis and paralysis, or altered perception of sensations).

-In the progression of hypoglycemia, loss of self-control and consciousness may occur, and a predisposition to seizures develops.
+As hypoglycemia progresses, loss of self-control and consciousness is possible, and a predisposition to seizures develops.

-Treatment: In mild or moderate hypoglycemia it is necessary to take dextrose (glucose) or sugar solution orally.
+Treatment: For mild or moderate hypoglycemia, it is necessary to take dextrose (glucose) or a sugar solution orally.

-In case of severe hypoglycemia accompanied by loss of consciousness, administer intravenous 40% dextrose solution or glucagon intravenously, intramuscularly, subcutaneously.
-After recovery of consciousness, the patient should be given food rich in carbohydrates, in order to avoid the recurrence of hypoglycemia.
+In case of severe hypoglycemia, accompanied by loss of consciousness, a 40% dextrose solution or glucagon is administered intravenously, intramuscularly, or subcutaneously.
+After regaining consciousness, the patient should be given food rich in carbohydrates to avoid the recurrence of hypoglycemia.

 ---|---|